 - Overwhelming sadness

 - Physical weakness

 There is not a single, all-inclusive list of the symptoms of grief.
 It is an experience that is unique to each person who goes through it.
-The type of grief, the length someone experiences it, and the way they move through it vary greatly from person to person.
+The type of grief, the length of time someone experiences it, and the way they move through it vary greatly from person to person.

 Grief has no timeline and can be unpredictable.
 Someone may develop grief immediately after the loss or years afterward.
-Some people have a short period of grief and some live with grief for years.
+Some people have a short period of grief, and some live with grief for years.

 Since grief and loss are so unpredictable, they can be difficult to identify, but effective addiction treatment is available and can help people move forward.

 Understanding the Connection Between Grief, Loss, and Addiction

 When grief overwhelms a person’s ability to cope, people often look for any way possible to dull or numb the pain.
 Some turn to drugs or alcohol.